Tag Archives: Dragons

 Third, I don’t think the book would pass the Bechtel test.
 And if it does, it’s slimly.
 But more importantly, every woman who isn’t being set up to be a dragon mate eventually is vapid and unpleasant in all the ways women are so often poorly represented.
 There is no depth to them.
 This is the patriarchy’s version of women and borders on misogyny in its repetition (especially in books written for and by women).

 Fourth, I don’t know Cross’s religious position, but I’d guess she is either a fundamentalist Christian, has internalized their worldview, or is writing to that market.
 Because this book is everything fundamentalists want represented in a relationship.
 You’ve got all the male headship (fathers, brothers, bosses, husbands, brother-in-laws) but no women in authority.
-These men have all the power in every situation in the book, especially in the home, and all the women give deference to them.
+These men hold all the power in every situation in the book, especially in the home, and all the women give deference to them.
 (Gracious submission, anyone?)
 Just about the most important decision a woman makes is the dinner menu (and she gets it wrong).
 The romance here is pretty much just Moira accepting Kol’s headship.

 Now, I don’t read paranormal romance for the feminist takes, and can usually turn off my tendency to look at things through the critical lens of feminism.
 But this book is especially explicit in its anti-feminist leanings.
 Cross literally constructs Moira’s “feminist ideals”, “female stubbornness”, career dreams, etc, as a foil and impediment to a relationship.
 She has to choose.
 The reader is literally asked to consider (as Moira asks herself) if she hasn’t used her feminism to build a wall between herself and the possibility of love.
 Then, Moira states she doesn’t want her dream (career, independence, feminism, etc) anymore; Kol is the dream now.
 This is not a book that happens to fail a critical feminist critique.
 (So much of the romance genre does, and I still manage to enjoy it, even if I acknowledge it.)
 This is an anti-feminist book disguised as romance…or using romance to perpetuate its anti-feminist (maybe fundamentalist) agenda.
 That’s a big difference.
 And if the author didn’t do it on purpose, there are definite questions to be asked.